-Summer is finally here, and after more than a year of dealing with the COVID-19 craziness, we could all use a break.
+Summer is finally here, and we’re all ready for a well-deserved break.
 But is it really possible to get into your vacation mode and stay on a budget?
 The answer is ‘yes’ and there are so many great ways to plan a special (budget-friendly) get-away (or staycation if you please), that it was too much to fit into one post.
 That’s right!
 This is the first in what we know is going to be a sizzling summer series on Budget Friendly Getaways!

 Mind Your Mother . . .
 Nature That Is